Bonf6059/ISA-Medieval/README.md

 - Need to decide wheter to add back the heddif from the food (different from the thought present atm - dependent on quality)
 - Decide wheter to add stuff like Alps and lyndwurm etc
-- Add item processor to put in the water that uses meat/fish/kibble to produce Van.beast leviathan products
 - Decide wheter to replace processor framework with Vanilla Expanded pipe system

 # Old updates

+05/11/2025
+- Added Crab Bay where you can farm the products of leviatan crabs

 04/11/2025
 - Added Dark ages : "Beasts and monsters" as a dependency because there is a lot of stuff depending on it